Songmu/action-push-to-another-repository/README.md

-# Push to Another Repository
+# action-push-to-another-repository

 A GitHub Action that pushes files from a source repository to a destination repository.

 > [!NOTE]
 > This is a maintained fork of the original [cpina/github-action-push-to-another-repository](https://github.com/cpina/github-action-push-to-another-repository) based on commit [7c1bd86](https://github.com/cpina/github-action-push-to-another-repository/commit/7c1bd869f38327ce403753fc2a5769e26cacb5ac).

+Latest version: v1.7.2

 ## Features
 - Push files from one repository to another